mattmorten/clojure-tutorial/README.md

 safely, especially in a concurrent environment.

 Finally, we will write some more utility functions for our Tetris implementation, this time focussing on the play area (the board).
-For each new function that you're unsure about, I would recommend you look at the Clojure Core library to see how it works:
+For each new function that you're unsure about, I would recommend you look at the [Clojure Core library documentation](https://clojuredocs.org/clojure.core) to see how it works:

 ```clojure
 ;; More piece functions